jakesock/ts-graphql-server-boilerplate/README.md

 - GraphQL query complexity limit
 - Input validation and regulated error handling/responses
 - Logging using winston (barebones implementation logging to console)
+- Testing with jest
+- Local CI and style-enforcement pipeline using husky, lintstaged, commitizen, commitlint, eslint, and prettier.

 ## Packages and Apps